Steps Parents Can Take to Address Too Much Screen Time

 KNOW WHICH MEDIA YOUR KIDS ARE USING

-It can be difficult to keep up with new apps, games, online content, but what your child is experiencing online is just as important as when and where they are using a screen.
+It can be difficult to keep up with new apps, games, and online content, but what your child is experiencing online is just as important as when and where they are using a screen.
 For help in learning more about age-appropriate online content, check out Common Sense Media.

 Even if your child has a lot of screen time by attending virtual school, you can build many things into their schedule to help them learn good digital well-being habits and address the factors that have a negative impact.
 Parents have a lot on their plates right now, and trying to maintain balance is challenging.
 If you need help, the American Academy of Pediatrics has a great online resource that can help you create a media plan for your family.